nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 4. `[module]` is the module that the question belongs in (i.e. CS2113)
 5. `[difficulty]` is the difficulty of the question for sorting later (i.e. Hard) <br/><br/>

+#### Class Structure of MCQ Command
+Attributes
+- `description`: A `String` representing the text of the question to be added.
+- `option1`, `option2`, `option3`, `option4`: Strings representing the four options for the multiple-choice question.
+- `answer`: An `int` indicating the index of the correct answer (1, 2, 3, or 4).
+- `module`: A `String` indicating the module or category that the question belongs to.
+- `qnDifficulty`: An `enum` of type `Question.QnDifficulty` representing the difficulty level of the question.

+Constructor
+- `public CommandMultipleChoice(String description, String option1, String option2, String option3, String option4, int answer, String module, Question.QnDifficulty qnDifficulty)`:
+    - Initializes a new instance of `CommandMultipleChoice` with the specified question details, options, correct answer index, module, and difficulty level.

+Methods
+- `public void executeCommand(Ui ui, Storage dataStorage, QuestionList questions)`:
+    - Implements the abstract method from the `Command` superclass.
+    - Adds a new multiple-choice question to the `QuestionList`.
+    - Updates the `Storage` with the new question list.

+Usage in the QuizHub Application
+- **User Interface (`Ui`) Interaction**: Utilizes `Ui` for user interactions required during the execution of the command.
+- **Data Storage (`Storage`) Interaction**: Interacts with `Storage` to update the saved data when a new question is added.
+- **Question List Management (`QuestionList`)**: Adds the new multiple-choice question to the `QuestionList`.

+#### Implementation of MCQ Command
 Thereafter, the command is returned to the QuizHub component and executed, to add a Question object to the corresponding QuestionList object using the `addToQuestionList` method.
 This method will analyse the arguments above